How to Stock & Organize a Kitchen Pantry

 Pantry purposes may change seasonally, particularly during the summer peak when you’re constantly processing the abundant garden harvest.

-I freeze loads of spinach and Swiss chard, which add up to a need for a lot of olive oil for the blanching process.
+For example, if you’re freezing loads of spinach and Swiss chard, this adds up to a need for a lot of olive oil for the blanching process.

 Buy in Bulk